Groups Recover Together was founded to make treatment for opioid use:

 Silas Howland, Co-Founder

 The health of the mind and the health of the body are inseparable, yet in the West this fact is often overlooked.
-With medicine for the body and therapy for the mind, our practice provides patients with the support and space to begin reengaging with life and activating their potential.
+With medicine for the body and therapy for the mind, our practice provides members with the support and space to begin reengaging with life and activating their potential.
 At Groups Recover Together, I participate in a reclamation of life and vitality, building tools and systems to help some of our most vulnerable and overlooked citizens regain confidence, health, and a sense of self-worth.